Knee Arthritis & Genicular Artery Embolization (GAE)

 - Have moderate to severe knee pain

-- Have osteoporosis (without bony deformities) confirmed with X-rays
+- Have osteoarthritis confirmed with X-rays

 - Experience local knee tenderness or pain